Truthful Mechanisms with Implicit Payment Computation: Preliminaries

-It is possible that there is some outside randomization that influences the outcome and is not controlled by the mechanism.
-We call this randomization by {\em nature}.
-An example for that would be the randomness in the realization of clicks in sponsored search auction.
-With such randomization $\mA_i(b)$ and $\mP_i(b)$ also encapsulate expectations over nature's randomization.
-Finally, we use the notation $\eAAi{b}$ and $\ePPi{b}$ to denote the allocation and payment charged from agent $i$, when the bids are $b$, the mechanism random seed is $\rM$ and nature's random seed is $\rN$. \cout{ We allow the allocation and payment rules to be randomized and also allow nature to randomize (meaning that the outcome might depend on nature randomization) and assume that agent are risk neutral, each aims to maximize his expected utility.
-Formally, an allocation rule $A$ is a function that takes bids $b$ and a random seed $\rA$ and outputs a distribution over outcomes (with randomness coming from nature), $A(b;\rA)\in \Delta(O)$, where $\Delta(O)$ is the space of probability distributions over outcomes $O$.
+\cout{ We allow the allocation and payment rules to be randomized and also allow nature to randomize (meaning that the outcome might depend on nature randomization) and assume that agent are risk neutral, each aims to maximize his expected utility.
+Formally, an allocation rule $A$ is a function that takes bids $b$ and a random seed $\rA$ and outputs a distribution over outcomes (with randomness coming from nature), $A(b;\rA)\in \Delta(\outcomes)$, where $\Delta(\outcomes)$ is the space of probability distributions over outcomes $\outcomes$.
 Alternatively, fixing $b$ and $\rA$ we can also think of the allocation as a deterministic function of nature randomness $\rN$.
-We denote that allocation with bids $b$, allocation random seed $\rA$ and nature random seed $\rN$ as $\A{b}\in O$.
+We denote that allocation with bids $b$, allocation random seed $\rA$ and nature random seed $\rN$ as $\A{b}\in \outcomes$.
 Now $\Aii{b}$ denotes the allocation to agent $i$, that is $\Aii{b} = a_i(\A{b})$.
 Similarly, the payment rule might be randomized with random seed $\rP$, and we can denote the deterministic payment of agent $i$ when the bids are $b$, its random seed is $\rP$ and nature random seed is $\rN$ by $\Pii{b}\in \Re$.
-Agent $i$'s utility when the agents bid $b$ and his type is $t_i$ is
+Agent $i$'s utility when the agents bid $b$ and his type is $\type_i$ is

 Note that the expectation is over all randomness (nature and rules).\footnote{One can also consider Bayesian settings in which agents have a prior over the types of others and try to maximize the expected utility, where expectation is taken also over the randomization generating the types of the others (rather than for a fixed $b_{-i}$).
 Our framework and results can be easily extended to this case, by capturing any such randomness similarly to the way we capture other randomness by nature and taking expectation of this randomness as well.} }